horizoncarlo/distant-adventures-app/README.md

 For more information on the game see https://horizongamesblog.wordpress.com/distant-adventures/

 #### Setup and Running
-For simplicity the app uses Bun and serves plain HTML/JS/CSS.
+For simplicity the app uses Bun and serves plain HTML/JS/CSS with no dependencies.
 Websockets are used under the hood for pushing state between interested players.

+See "bun run" for a list of options.